 - Handling arrangements related to a family member’s military deployment.

 - Job Protection and Employer Requirements.
 Employers are required to reinstate employees returning from FAMLI leave to their original or equivalent position.
 The only exception is if the employer can prove that reinstating the employee would cause significant economic harm.
-Additionally, employers must provide notices to employees about their FAMLI rights starting January 1, 2025, upon hiring, annually, and within five days of a leave request.

 How Do Employers Prepare for FAMLI?